280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 **Local Build (recommended for quick testing and debugging)**

-Run this from your repo root:
+Clone this repo, then run these commands from the repo root:
 ```sh
 cd local-build
 docker-compose run --rm builder
 ```
-See the [local build README](local-build/README.md) for additional details, including how to enable USB logging.
+See the [local build README](local-build/README.md) for additional details, including how to enable USB logging in the builds.

 **GitHub Actions**

 - Fork or clone this repo
-- Push your changes to GitHub
+- Push your changes to your GitHub
 - GitHub Actions automatically builds your firmware and publishes downloadable artifacts under the Actions tab.